archivesspace/tech-docs/ASTRO/src/content/docs/administration/windows.md

 ---
-title: Running ArchivesSpace as a Windows service
+title: Running as a Windows service
 ---

 Running ArchivesSpace as a Windows service requires some additional configuration.